Esca-MMC/DestroyableBushes/readme.md

 * `add_bush 2 64 19 farm`

 ### remove_bush
 The `remove_bush` command removes a bush from the specified location.
+Bushes removed by this command will NOT regrow.

 **Usage:** `remove_bush [x y] [location]`
 * **x y** (optional): The bush's tile coordinates.
 If not provided, a bush will be removed on, or in front of, the player.